renuo/rails-offline-talk/slides.md

 ```
 ---

-# Final thoughts
+# Final Thoughts
 - Offline mode can be "easy", depending on the scope
 - Service workers are a powerful tool for offline mode
-- They can be used to cache resources, intercept requests and handle background sync
+- SWs can be used to cache resources, intercept requests and handle background sync
-- They are not easy to implement and require a lot of testing
+- SWs are not easy to implement and require a lot of testing
 - You can emulate `offline` mode with service worker state and messages

-## Topics not discussed in this talk:
+**Topics not discussed in this talk**
 - Service Worker Lifecycle
 - Background sync
 - Preloading of static resources